 Creating Time Based URL Filters

-You can configure how the Web Security appliance to handles requests for URLs in particular categories differently based on time and day.
+You can configure the Web Security appliance to handle requests for URLs in specific categories differently, based on time and day.

 Go to the Web Security Manager > Defined Time Range page to define at least one time range.